Can I Make a Medical Malpractice Claim Involving COVID-19?

 Among the elderly, infection has always been deadly—flu and pneumonia outbreaks can lead to patient deaths in residential facilities that fail to quarantine the sick and properly use personal protective equipment (PPE) so nurses don’t spread the virus.
 Even in past years, when pandemics and outbreaks weren’t a wide problem, infection likely killed nearly 390,000 nursing home patients annually.

 Typically, a family might have grounds to bring a lawsuit if they can prove inadequacies in their loved one’s treatment lead to a fatal infection.
 When it comes to the novel coronavirus, it will be much harder to bring a case.
 An executive order signed in mid-April protects nursing homes from legal action unless gross negligence can be proven.
 We, like many patient advocate groups, believe this gives a free pass to facilities that have failed to follow infection control guidelines in the past.
-Currently, the order extends immunity through the beginning of August, but it may be extended.
+At the time of this writing, the order extends immunity through the beginning of August 2020, but it may be extended.
 We are disappointed by this decision that prevents families from receiving justice and will continue to look for ways to protect the rights of patients and their families.

 Non-COVID Patients Could Have Recourse